 You can create action scripts that are triggered by alert conditions and get automatic error resolution.
 The data that Intermapper collects includes device statuses and network traffic flows.
 Alert conditions include traffic congestion as well as device statuses.

 The Intermapper system is available on subscription and there is a free version with monitoring and mapping functions limited to 10 devices.
 You can get a 30-day free trial of the full paid version.

 Selecting a network discovery tool

 As you can see from our list, network discovery tools come in all shapes and sizes.
-The autodiscovery function is a really useful setup feature of many network monitoring systems.
-It is also an essential element of security monitoring software, so you get a lot of choice when you are looking for a way to map your network automatically.
+The autodiscovery function is a handy setup feature of many network monitoring systems.
+It is also an essential element of security monitoring software, so you get a lot of choices when you are looking for a way to map your network automatically.